anh-nn01/NA-CNN/README.md

 4. Since there are many visualizations in the Notebook, it might take 10-20 seconds to display the notebook on GitHub.

 ---
 Thank you for your interest in our work.
-If we find our work useful to our research, we would be very appreciate it if you can consider citing our paper:
+If we find our work useful to your research / project(s), we would be very appreciate it if you can consider citing our paper:

 ```
 @inproceedings{10.1145/3589132.3628369,